 If you are experiencing one or more of these symptoms and are in Campbell, Fruitdale, Los Gatos, or beyond, don't hesitate to bring your vehicle to Made in Japan/USA/Europe in Santa Clara County today.
 We have a review score of 5 based on reviews from 241 satisfied customers, and can determine if your vehicle requires additional services, such as scheduled maintenance, and tune-ups.

 How much will an alternator repair cost?

 Your vehicle’s alternator is vital to a safe and enjoyable drive, because it provides the energy needed to power all the vehicle’s electronic accessories.
 If your vehicle’s electronics have slowed down, your battery light is on, and/or you hear strange noises coming from your vehicle, do not hesitate to bring it into our Campbell office for an inspection.
-Our technicians and owner Tony Zanders have years of experience in auto repair, including with oil changes, fluid services and tune-ups and transmission repair.
+Our technicians and owner Matt Ogabian have years of experience in auto repair, including with oil changes, fluid services and tune-ups and transmission repair.
 You can make an appointment online or call us at 408-866-5300.